alphagov/govuk-developer-docs/source/manual/dns.html.md

 If you're a member of 2nd-line, Platform Engineering or Platform Security and Reliability, you should automatically be able to [log into Terraform Cloud](https://accounts.google.com/o/saml2/initsso?idpid=C01ppujwc&spid=738388265440&forceauthn=false) using your digital.cabinet-office.gov.uk Google account.

+For your first login, you must link a new or an existing one Terraform Cloud account (which will have its own password) to your Google Account.
+After linking these accounts, you'll be able to access the organization by signing in through your Google Account.

 If you're having trouble logging into Terraform Cloud then [Platform Engineering team](https://gds.slack.com/channels/govuk-platform-engineering) or an [owner of the GOV.UK_Terraform_Cloud_Access group](https://groups.google.com/a/digital.cabinet-office.gov.uk/g/GOV.UK_Terraform_Cloud_Access/about) will be able to help you.

 [govuk-dns-tf]: https://github.com/alphagov/govuk-dns-tf